Henry Golding: Personal life

 Golding met Liv Lo, a Taiwanese television presenter and yoga instructor, on New Year's Day 2011.
-They became engaged in 2015, and were married in August 2016 in Sarawak.
-The couple live in Venice Beach, California with their daughter Lyla.
+They became engaged in 2015 and married in August 2016 in Sarawak.
+They live in Venice Beach, California, with their two daughters, born in 2021 and 2023.

 Before his marriage, Golding completed his bejalai—the Iban rite of passage into manhood—in the wilderness of Borneo, filming the experience over two months (and carrying the camera equipment himself) for the documentary series Surviving Borneo on Discovery Channel Asia.
 His journey ended in him receiving a traditional hand-tapped bejalai tattoo by Ernesto Kalum of Borneoheadhunters Tattoo in Kuching, Sarawak.
 The tattoo on his right thigh is a fig tree that wraps around other trees and takes their form to become the tree itself.

 When interviewed by Michele Manelis of The New Zealand Herald, Golding said of his surname, "Golding is really darn Jewish, isn't it?
-My grandfather during the war was in London and as the story goes, he was possibly adopted by a Jewish family by that name.
-Out of respect he took on their name and it was passed down.
-So, I'm proud to be an honorary Jew."
+My grandfather during the war was in London and as the story goes, he was possibly adopted by a Jewish family by that name."